 Open it up and you'll be presented with the barebones of any VPN, including a Connect/Disconnect button, a list of locations to connect to, as well as the option to toggle on or off the kill switch, and to choose between its WireGuard and IKEv2 protocols.

 In terms of usability, there's no particular rhyme or reason, which is a bit disappointing.
 Rather than being listed in alphabetical order or sorted in some other logical way, the location list is an amalgamation of cities and countries.
 With no Favorites or Recently Used system in place, this eyesore will likely have you scrolling back and forth to find the server you want to connect to.

-In terms of its promised malware and ad blocking features, there were no setting options present, and we didn't always have success connecting to the free Atlas VPN servers – though that makes sense if they're overloaded with... freeloaders.
+In terms of its promised malware and ad blocking features, there were no setting options present, and I didn't always have success connecting to the free Atlas VPN servers – though that makes sense if they're overloaded with... freeloaders.

 Connection time was fairly average at 5-6 seconds.
 With few features to tinker with and those connection prospects, it certainly won't take long to get up and running.

 SafeSwap and MultiHop are useful features for security with the first jumping you between three spots (Singapore, Netherlands and US) to keep you tough to track.
 The second, MultiHop, routes your data through more than one server before moving on to the destination, again making you more difficult to track.
 There is very little control over how this works, unfortunately, only letting you pick a continent to route through, rather than specific countries as some VPN services do.